 Rincon De La Victoria has an exceptionally lively seafront promenade where locals take their daily stroll.
 In addition Cyclists and joggers jostling each other along the seafront walkway.
 There are popular walks along the seafront such as the walk to La Cala and also to the shrine of the Virgen del Carmen, this is embedded in the rock face.
 Carmen is the town’s patron saint.
 The shrine is at the western point of the beach.
 There are tunnels at La Cala.
 At the exit to the tunnels is access to a lovely scenic walk.

 Overlooking the town at the westernmost point of Rincon De La Victoria is a Moorish watchtower.
 This affords sweeping views to the sandy beach and coastline.

-For culture lovers, Rincon de la Victoria has its fair share of cultural monuments and attractions, including the Casa Fuerte (Fort), which has been developed into an art gallery and concert hall.
-The building dates back to 1733, to the reign of Carlos III, and was used as a defensive post against attacks from English pirates.
+For culture lovers it has its fair share of cultural monuments and attractions.
+One such monument is the Casa Fuerte (Fort), which has been developed into an art gallery and concert hall.
+The building dates back to 1733, to the reign of Carlos III.
+It vwas built to protect against English pirate attacks.

 The famous Cuerva del Tesoro (Treasure Cave) is worth a visit.
 This is located just outside of Rincon de la Victor, in the urban area of El Cantal.
 The caves contain a series of caverns with stalagmites, stalactites, underground water pools and Paleolithic wall paintings.